Navigating the Reality Gap: On-Device Continual Adaptation of ASR for Clinical Telephony: Dataset Characteristics

 \section{Dataset Characteristics}

-The Gram Vaani dataset serves as a rigorous proxy for rural clinical environments due to its telephonic acquisition (originally 8kHz upsampled to 16kHz) and focus on medical/agricultural discussions.
-Table \ref{tab:dataset_stats} provides a breakdown of the dataset characteristics.
+The Gram Vaani dataset serves as a rigorous proxy for rural clinical environments due to its telephonic acquisition (originally 8kHz upsampled to 16kHz) and focus on medical and agricultural discussions.
+Table \ref{tab:dataset_stats} summarizes the key characteristics.